o42a/o42a-doc/contents/docs/core/macros.md

 * as type parameter or argument;
 * as statement;
-* as a value of self-assignment statement;
+* as a value of return or yield statements;
 * as field definition, or
 * as phrase argument.